Thomas J. Watson Foundation Fellowship

 Watson views the project—the thought behind it, its planning, and expression—as a window into the person, not as a formal research agenda.

 • Inspiring – The project provides the energy to sustain and propel the Fellow through the ups and downs of the year.
-The project is more important for this role in the Fellow’s life than in any potential it has to contribute to the “body of knowledge” in one’s discipline.
+The project is more important for this role in the Fellow’s life than in its potential contribution to the “body of knowledge” in a discipline.

-• Transformative – The project may be inspired by an academic interest, but it is not dominated by formal A Watson Year is about personal transformation through intentional travel and interaction with the world’s peoples.
-A research agenda must support these priorities rather than overshadowing them.
+• Transformative – The project may be inspired by an academic interest, but it is not dominated by formal research questions.
+The Watson Year is about personal transformation through intentional travel and interaction with people in other countries.
+A research agenda may inform these priorities rather than overshadowing them or being the focus.

 • Bold – A Watson Fellowship gives the Fellow permission to fail.
-We are interested in what the Fellow learns in the process of searching, not in specific research As long as a project can be demonstrated to be feasible, applicants are encouraged to push the envelope.
+We are interested in what the Fellow learns in the process of searching, not in specific research.
+Applicants are encouraged to push the envelope.
 Significantly, our reporting procedures do not require any formal product centered on the project.
 We ask for reflective reports that require Fellows to think holistically about their quest.

 • Realistic – Without institutional affiliations, Watson Fellows have little support structure in the field.
-Given this independence, the project must balance boldness/drive/passion with The project should demonstrate that the candidate has removed his rose-colored glasses and is thinking about the year in realistic terms.
-“What is achievable, given my subject matter, my preparation, my funding, my contacts, my skill set?”
+Given this independence, the project must balance boldness/drive/passion with realistic goals for the year.
+When crafting your proposal think about “What is achievable, given my subject matter, my preparation, my funding, my contacts, my skill set?”

-• Peripatetic – The project allows the Fellow to take full advantage of human and institutional resources in the “field,” accepting the Watson’s encouragement to pursue a question around the globe in person, rather than while tied to a single place.
-With few exceptions, a Watson year unfolds in multiple countries on multiple continents, with a range from six months in two countries to one month in
+• Peripatetic – The project allows the Fellow to take full advantage of human and institutional resources in the “field,” accepting the Watson Foundation’s encouragement to pursue a question around the globe in person, rather than while tied to a single place.
+With few exceptions, a Watson year unfolds in multiple countries on multiple continents, with a range from six months in two countries to one month in one country.

 • 3-Dimensional – While a typical academic project might consist of a thesis and a plan of action, a Watson project adds a third dimension: personal “A Watson project is the person, and the person is the project.”
 The final product that interests us is measured in personal terms.